DarioStar999/NikeClientInstallerV2/README.md

 <h1>🧩 NikeClient Installer</h1>

-<p>A user-friendly 🖥️ desktop application built with <strong>CustomTkinter</strong> that lets you easily download Minecraft mods 🛠️ and manage your mod settings ⚙️.</p>
+<p>A user-friendly 🖥️ desktop application built with <strong>CustomTkinter</strong> that lets you easily download NikeCLient 🛠️ and manage your mod settings ⚙️.</p>

 <h2>✨ Features</h2>
 <ul>